Apply the SEL-421 for high-speed distance and directional protection and complete control of a two-breaker bay.

 Simplified Settings Management

-When the SEL-421-7 TiDL relay that communicates with the SEL-TMU is released, both it and the SEL-421-7 SV relay will include SEL Grid Configurator.
-Grid Configurator is a new configuration software tool that increases efficiency and improves settings insights.
-It features a spreadsheet-style editor, powerful protection visualization, comprehensive reporting, custom filters, and multiple-device settings management.
+The SEL-421-7 TiDL and SV devices are configured using SEL Grid Configurator, a new software tool that increases efficiency and improves settings insights.
+It features a spreadsheet-style editor, protection visualization, comprehensive reporting, custom filters, and multiple-device settings management.

 |Product||Revision||Firmware ID||Date Available||Serial Number|